arangodb/docs/3.10/graphs-smart-graphs-management.md

 After you have created a SmartGraph its definition is not immutable.
 You can still add or remove relations.
 This is again identical to General Graphs.

-However there is one important difference: You can only add collections that either *do not exist*, or that have been created by this graph earlier.
-The latter can be achieved if you for example remove an orphan collection from this graph, without dropping the collection itself.
-Than after some time you decide to add it again, it can be used.
-This is because the enforced sharding is still applied to this vertex collection, hence it is suitable to be added again.
+However there is one important difference: you can only add collections that either *do not exist*, or that have been created by this graph earlier.
+The latter can be the case if you, for example, remove an orphan collection from this graph, without dropping the collection itself.
+When after some time you decide to add it to the graph again, you can do it.
+This is because the enforced sharding is still applied to this vertex collection.

 ### Remove a vertex collection